Scalable Unseen Objects 6-DoF Absolute Pose Estimation with Robotic Integration

-Since point-wise alignment relies on rich spatial features, sequential modeling of point clouds and RGB images enables effective long-range spatial encoding, enhancing feature discrimination and geometric consistency for more precise alignment.
-S6 models \cite{S6model} represent a class of sequence models that excel in sequence handling.
-These models extend the earlier S4 model \cite{S4model}, mapping an input sequence $x\left( t \right) \in \mathbb{R} \to y\left( t \right) \in \mathbb{R}$ via a latent state $h\left( t \right) \in {\mathbb{R}^M}$ according to the ordinary linear differential equations: where $\emph{\textbf{A}} \in {\mathbb{R}^{M \times M}},\emph{\textbf{B}} \in {\mathbb{R}^{M \times 1}},\emph{\textbf{C}} \in {\mathbb{R}^{1 \times M}},$ and $\emph{\textbf{D}} \in {\mathbb{R}^{1}}$ are weighting parameters.
-Specifically, the continuous dynamical systems are discretized using the following zero-order hold discretization method in practical computations: where $\Delta$ denotes the discrete step size.
+where $\Delta$ denotes the discrete step size.
 Given that both the weighting parameters and discretization method remain constant over time, S4 models can be considered linear time-invariant systems.
 S6 model \cite{S6model} further extends the projection matrices of S4 models to enable a selective scan of the entire input sequence.
-Specifically, this paper models the sequences of point clouds and RGB images by designing a Points SSM (as shown in Fig. \ref{Fig.PSS}) and an RGB SSM (as shown in Fig. \ref{Fig.VSS}) as follows: where $ \oplus $ represents matrix addition. ${F_r}\in {\mathbb{R}^{{N_r} \times C}}$ and ${F_q^i\in {\mathbb{R}^{{N_q} \times C}}}$ represent the point-wise reference features and the point-wise query features at the \emph{i-th} iteration, respectively. $C$ is the dimension of feature channels.
+Specifically, we model the sequences of point clouds and RGB images by designing a Point SSM (see Fig. \ref{Fig.PSS}) and an RGB SSM (see Fig. \ref{Fig.VSS}) as follows: